martibonomi/FIonA-Plans-Analysis/README.md

 my_plan <- readDVHs(dvhs.csv = "path/to/dvhs.csv", renamed.structures = new.names)
 ```

-in which you can decide whether to rename or not the names of structures imported in FIonA by setting `rename.structures = new.names` providing a character vector with new names for structures (default values are `rename.structures = NA`);
+in which you can decide whether to rename or not the names of structures imported in FIonA by providing a character vector with new names for structures in `rename.structures = new.names` (default value is `rename.structures = NA` if you don't want to rename);

 then you can plot the DVHs of your plan by using the `plotDVHs` function